Organ meats. Do you eat them? Or does your stomach turn at the thought of eating another creature’s . . . well, stomach?

 Liver.
 Did you know that liver was once considered a meal for the wealthy?
-Liver is a rich source of copper, folic acid and iron.
+The liver is a rich source of copper, folic acid, and iron.
 It’s also high in protein and vitamins A and B. You can eat the liver of almost anything: duck, goose, buffalo, chicken, lamb, goat, and beef.
 Beef is a good one to start with because it’s readily available and inexpensive.

 Sweetbreads.
 Here, I’m talking about the thymus and pancreas of an animal— generally a calf, pig or lamb.
 If you can put your mind somewhere else to actually stomach them, you’ll benefit from their high protein content!

 That’s why I wrote Part-Time Paleo: How to go Paleo Without Going Crazy, and it delivers just what the title suggests—tips for following a Paleo lifestyle without going to any extremes.
-Order now and get a bunch of great bonuses.
 Find out more here!